What “Informed Pay” means

 For example, one of the most common missteps we see novice job-seekers make when comparing SLP jobs to each other is to think that these two jobs pay the same:

-…whereas an employer or seasoned SLP knows that the first job pays a lot better– and how much better depends on several factors.
-For example, Job 1 will pay around $104,000 per year, whereas Job 2 could pay anywhere from $40,000 to over $100,000 per year, depending entirely on other undisclosed details.
+…whereas an employer or seasoned SLP knows that the first job pays a lot better—and how much better depends on several factors.
+For example, Job 1 will pay around $104,000 per year, whereas Job 2 could pay anywhere from $50,000 to over $90,000 per year, depending entirely on other undisclosed details that we collect for all our jobs.
 And because Job 1 is W2, it could be even more valuable if it also includes employer-provided benefits like health insurance or a retirement plan.
-And Job 2 will, no matter what, will have the SLP paying 7% of their income in self-employment taxes that otherwise would have been paid by their employer were it a W2 role.
+And with Job 2 will, no matter what the SLP will be paying 7% of their income in self-employment taxes that otherwise would have been paid by their employer were it W2.

 Employers know all this, because contracts and business finance are among their areas of expertise.
 They’re writing contracts and making financial decisions regularly, based on how those contracts are set up.
-They follow employment and tax laws daily, and know the impact on their bottom line.
-Employers can often estimate the implications in their head of these two different contract types, so for THEM they wouldn’t need job posts to be more detailed than this, because they know the implications of what’s left unsaid.
+They follow employment and tax laws, and know the impact on their bottom line.
+Employers already know the unspoken implications of different contract types, so they don't (as much) need someone asking all the right questions and running the math.

-But most SLPs don’t.
-Not only do they not always have the same HR and tax expertise, but most SLPs only think about this occasionally– when they’re on the job market!
+But most SLPs don’t know these things, because it's not their area of expertise.
+Not only do they not typically have the same HR and tax knowledge, but SLPs only think about this occasionally– when they’re on the job market!
+Whereas it's part of employers' work every day.
 So while we believe that most employers have good intentions and aren’t trying to purposely mislead SLPs, that doesn’t change the fact that job posts in our field are misleading if you don’t have the expertise to make sense of them at first glance.

 How is Informed Pay calculated?